-Chris is a past recipient of the Cook County Public Guardian’s Outstanding Volunteer Attorney for his efforts on behalf of sexually-abused children and he serves on the Board of Trustees for Robert Morris University Illinois.
+Chris is a past recipient of the Cook County Public Guardian’s Outstanding Volunteer Attorney for his efforts on behalf of sexually-abused children and he served on the Board of Trustees for Robert Morris University Illinois.

 Before attending law school, Chris worked for the National Labor Relations Board.